3n/MooTouch/README.md

 * indicatorShowingClass - Class name for indicators while showing Defaults to 'showing'.
 * frameRate - Obvious.
 Defaults to (1000 / 60).
 * minimumTrackingForDrag - How many pixels in drag before it counts as a scroll.
 Defaults to 15.
+* indicatorHeightEffect - Height effect when dragging out of bounds.
+A bit buggy still.
+Defaults to false.
 * scrollAcceleration - Obvious.
 Defaults to 15.
 * snapDeceleration - The acceleration of the snap-to-bounds animation.
 Defaults to 0.05.
 * snapAcceleration - The deceleration of the snap-to-bounds animation.
 Defaults to 0.13.